-If you are not a member and would like to join, and attend our next virtual Zoom Event, please call Rudy Spano at (858) 279-3166.
-A list of all our events for 2020 is here online.
-The Zoom Meeting is for NMRA members.
-However, our Zoom Meet is also available on YouTube, for non-NMRA members or anyone who doesn't want to use Zoom.
+If you are not a member and would like to join, and attend our next meeting or event, please call Rudy Spano at (858) 761-1424.
+A list of this years events are here online.

 More About the San Diego Division

-The San Diego Division has Zoom Meetings every second Saturday of the month, which include members showcasing their own modeling work, layout tours, and modeling clinics (a clinic is where one of our members demonstrates techniques or skills needed for modeling, for example, an electronics clinic, how to solder, how to weather rolling stock, understanding decoders, or techniques to improve rolling stock standards.)
-When we get back to in-person meetings, we have Quarterly Meets (which includes a luncheon), an annual swap meet, annual picnic and other activities for our members.
+The San Diego Division holds in-person meetings every second Saturday of the month, which include members showcasing their own modeling work, layout tours, and modeling clinics.
+(A clinic is where one of our members demonstrates techniques or skills needed for modeling, for example, an electronics clinic, how to solder, how to weather rolling stock, understanding decoders, or techniques to improve rolling stock standards.)
+We have quarterly meetings (which includes a luncheon), an annual swap meet, annual picnic and other activities for our members.
 The Division newsletter, "The Mail Hook", is published quarterly by email and is sent to our Division members.

 The San Diego Division (California, USA) includes the Southern California counties of Imperial and San Diego with a population of over three million, and is one of four divisions in the Pacific Southwest Region (PSR) of the National Model Railroad Association (NMRA).
 The other PSR Divisions are the Arizona Division, Cajon Division and the Los Angeles Division.
 Please find links to the National Model Railroad Association membership rates on our website.

 San Diego Division Facebook Page, Facebook Group & YouTube Channel